imagineLife/nodeWork/pizzaAPI/readme.md

 # A Pizza-Delivery API

 *No NPM.*
 *No Packages.*
 *Just Node.*
-This is an example API for a pizza-delivery company.
+This is an API for a mock pizza-delivery company.

-**3rd Party API Integration**
+**3rd Party API Integrations**
 This integrates with the sandbox of [Stripe](https://stripe.com/)for accepting user payment.
 This integrates with the sandbox of [Mailgun](https://www.mailgun.com) for sending order receipts via email.

 ## User Stories
 **Users Can:**
-- Create Account
+- Create/Read/Update/Delete User account data
-	- storingName, Email & Street Address
+	- storing Name, Email & Street Address
-- Edit stored info
-- Delete account
 - Login & Logout
 	- Creating & Destroying an access token
-- GET PizzaShop Menu items (when logged in)
+- Get PizzaShop Menu items (when logged in)
 - Fill a 'shopping cart' with menu items (when logged in)
 - Create an Order (when logged in)
 	- input payment method